ClemensGerstung/LowPolyEngine/Readme.md

 ## Wanted Main Features

-### 1. Simple API to create a window and add items to render
+### 1. Simple API to create a window and add items to rendering

 You can create a ```lpe::Window``` and add some ```lpe::RenderObjects``` to it.
 These Objects can have several instances which are rendered separately (see [instancing](https://en.wikipedia.org/wiki/Geometry_instancing)).